IRS Tax Audits & Litigation

 New York IRS Tax Attorneys with Decades of Experience Handling Audits and Litigation

-A New York IRS tax attorney at Thorn Law Group can help if you are facing a tax audit or litigation with the IRS.
-Our attorneys have decades of experience protecting clients against unwarranted tax liability, interest and penalties.
-We can advise you and communicate with the IRS on your behalf; and, if necessary, we can litigate against the IRS on your behalf at the U.S. Tax Court, U.S. District Court or U.S. Court of Federal claims.
+A New York IRS tax attorney at Thorn Law Group can help if you are facing an audit or litigation.
+Our attorneys have decades of experience protecting clients from unwarranted tax liability, interest and penalties.
+We communicate with the IRS on your behalf, and when necessary, we litigate cases in the U.S. Tax Court, U.S. District Court or U.S. Court of Federal Claims.

 Matters We Handle

-We handle all types of federal tax audits, appeals and litigation for clients in New York and around the world.
-If you need advice or representation for any of the following, we encourage you to speak with a New York IRS tax attorney at Thorn Law Group as soon as possible:
+We handle all types of federal tax audits, appeals and litigation for clients in New York and internationally.
+If you need guidance for any of the following matters, we encourage you to speak with a New York IRS tax attorney at Thorn Law Group:

 IRS Tax Audits